 Karnak Egypt

-Approaching from Luxor, you arrive via the Sphinx Avenue, a 2.7 km processional road once flanked by 1,350 ram-headed sphinxes that connected Karnak to Luxor Temple to the south.
-About 400 sphinxes have been excavated and restored along this route; more lie under modern streets.
-Walking even a section of it before you enter the complex sets the right frame of mind.
+Approaching Karnak from Luxor, you walk a section of the Sphinx Avenue: a 2.7-kilometre processional road once flanked by 1,350 ram-headed sphinxes connecting Karnak to Luxor Temple to the south.
+About 400 sphinxes have been excavated and restored; more lie under modern streets.
+Walking even a short stretch before entering sets the right mental frame for what you are about to see, which is not a single monument but a city of temples built, expanded, demolished, and rebuilt over approximately 2,000 years by around 30 different pharaohs.
+The result is one of the most disorientating and spectacular archaeological sites on earth.

 The Hypostyle Hall